espressif/esp-idf/docs/en/api-reference/storage/nvs_flash.rst

 NVS Key Partition
 ^^^^^^^^^^^^^^^^^

-An application requiring NVS encryption support needs to be compiled with a key-partition of the type `data` and subtype `key`.
+An application requiring NVS encryption support needs to be compiled with a key-partition of the type `data` and subtype `nvs_keys`.
 This partition should be marked as `encrypted` and its size should be the minimum partition size (4KB).
 Refer to :doc:`Partition Tables <../../api-guides/partition-tables>` for more details.
 Two additional partition tables which contain the :ref:`nvs_key_partition` are provided under the partition table option (``menuconfig`` > ``Partition Table``).
 They can be directly used for :ref:`nvs_encryption`.
 The structure of these partitions is depicted below.

 .. highlight:: none